nigeljmckernan/MAPaperAppendix/README.md

 Nigel McKernan
 10/18/2020

-**NOTE**: This doucment does not have any LaTeX-style math equations properly rendered.
+**NOTE**: This document does not have any LaTeX-style math equations properly rendered.
 This apparently is a well-documented issue with GitHub `.MD` files, so I'm just leaving them as-is from the original R-Markdown file (`.RMD`) I used to render this document.

 There are hack-y workarounds that you can find with a quick Google search, however most, if not all, are too tedious/manual to conduct.